fnordoglargh/BoardGameLeague/ABOUT.md

 ### File

-From here you can load a database from disk or save the active database (see title bar). *New Database* will create an empty database in the specified location but it will not load it immediately.
+From here you can load a database from disk or save the active database (see title bar). *New Database* will create an empty database in the specified location and load it immediately.

 ### Usage